andrewchambers/bupstash/doc/technical_overview.md

 The bupstash repository contains very little unencrypted data, it stores only encrypted data chunks, and encrypted metadata.

+Bupstash does not transmit decryption keys to the server at any point.

 ## Deduplication

 - Bupstash splits an input stream into data chunks less than 8 MiB.